Alcantor/LotusECU-T4e/README.md

 The IXXAT USB-to-CAN Adapter is easy to use and reliable but expensive.

-The Raspberry-Pi + CAN-Hat is cheap and reliable but more complicated to use (And you can use it as a BDM-Programmer).
+The Raspberry-Pi + CAN-Hat is cheap but not reliable, more complicated to use (And you can use it as a BDM-Programmer).
+We have experienced data corruption because of the SPI.

 [Python 3]: https://www.python.org/download/releases/3.0/
 [python-can]: https://python-can.readthedocs.io/en/master/installation.html